One of the questions I frequently get asked living in Mexico is if I get lonely.

 Reach out - The better we get at productive solitude, the easier it is to pull in.
 As a guideline, mental health experts say we should make a goal of having at least three social interactions a week.

-Discipline yourself to reach out enough to generate at least these few exchanges, regardless of how cozy you’ve gotten in your solitude.
+Discipline yourself now to reach out enough to generate at least these few exchanges, regardless of how cozy you’ve gotten with yourself.
 Otherwise, when you are ready to come out of your shell, everyone will have moved on without you.
+The nice thing about Mexico is that the family networks make it easier to meet people.

 Focus - If you meet someone with potential, you will need to be persistent.
 Don't expect too much too soon but do try to get together several times within a somewhat abbreviated time frame.

-Make the transition to Mexico slowly.
-Spend six months or so a year there at a time (up to 180 days on a tourist visa).
+You cake the transition to Mexico slowly.
+Spend six months or so a year there at a time (up to 180 days on a tourist visa) for a few years.
 People will be more interested in investing in you if you're going to be around awhile.

 Take responsibility for maintaining your relationships at home.
 Your friends might be irritated that you left.
 You will have to be the one to cajole, threaten, wheedle and beg your friends to set up Skype, Google-hangouts or whatever other systems you are using to talk to your friends at home.
 Once everyone gets used to video calling, those calls will keep you connected.

-Their lives are different from snowbirds.
+Their lives are different from snowbirds, who come to party and socialize.
 Their perspectives are well-rounded from having experienced the highs and the lows of living in another country year round.
-They become your rock, the ones you know will always be there.
+They become your rock.

 Develop your skills for pleasurable solitude before you even leave.
 Pay attention to yourself.
 Meditate, find a solo hobby, read more, cook, explore new music - whatever contributes to a greater sense of personal peace.
 A French philosopher once said, "All of humanity's problems stem from man's inability to be alone in a room."
 Learn to be alone in a room.